Mrjohns42/WeatherDash/README.md

 ## Setting Up On Raspberry Pi
 You will need a Raspberry Pi board with some form of display output.
 This could be HDMI to a monitor, a MIPI display, a VNC/RDP session, etc.  You'll also need a network connection, via onboard WiFi, WiFi dongle, or ethernet cable.
 And of course, some method for input will be necessary, be it a USB keyboard or ssh.

-Personally, I'll be using a Raspoberry Pi 2 Model B, with the Official Raspberry Pi Touch Display.
+Personally, I'll be using a Raspberry Pi 2 Model B, with the Official Raspberry Pi Touch Display.
 Both will be housed in a SmartiPi Touch case.
 Since the Pi 2B doesn't have onboard WiFi, I'll be using a cheap (RTL8188CUS) WiFi dongle.
 And lastly, a USB keyboard during initial configuration.

 Setup your Pi with Raspbian according to the official documentation.
 Follow through the steps to get a network connection and configure your display if necessary.